TheRetroMike/Hoosat/cmd/hoosatctl/README.md

 # hoosatctl

-hoosatctl is an RPC client for hoosatd
+hoosatctl is an RPC client for htnd

 ## Requirements